-3. Your Mission Is To Understand Their Mission
+3. Your Mission Is To Understand the Museum Store’s Mission

 “Always ask yourself: ‘Why should they buy my work?’”
 Edlund said.

 If you want to sell to museum stores, visit local favorites and look at the price ranges.
-Before you investigate a store in person or online, find the museum’s mission statement on their website.
+Before you investigate a store in person or online, find the museum’s mission statement on its website.

 Look at the objects the store carries and see how each connects to the store’s mission.

 Mission matters because museum buyers usually won’t buy if it doesn’t meet their mission, for fear of violating Unrelated Business Income Tax (UBIT) laws.

 “In layman’s terms, UBIT is a part of the federal tax code that allows institutions to not pay sales tax on products that are related to either an exhibit or the mission of the museum,” said Andoniadis.

 4. Partner With Your Museum Store’s Buyer